-The higher you get, the streams are covered with wooden bridges which makes crossing over magical, like you are in an enchanted place.
+As you make your way to the top the streams are covered with wooden bridges which makes crossing over magical, like you are in an enchanted place.

 I tried to get under the gushing waters but it was hard because there are so many jagged haphazard rocks right under it and I kept loosing my balance .

-You can see our mountain hike in flip flops in the video below.
+You can see our mountain hike in flip flops in the video above.

-If you are in Limassol and want to take a stroll along the beach at night take the kids to the playground or skate park, have a jog or exercise and then stop of for a meal or for a drink at a café then molos is your place.
+If you are in Limassol and want to take a stroll along the beach at night or tat take the kids to the playground or skate park then Molos is the place for you.
+Molos is also the place for you if you like to jog or exercise or want to go somewhere for meal or for a drink at a café.

 There are fun fairs all over Cyprus called Luna Park they are free to get in but you have to buy tokens to get on the rides.
 This is a great treat for the kids.

 You won’t find lots of wild scary animals in Cyprus but you may be met with a few interesting insects.